aayush0501/laravel-ecomm-aayush/readme.md

-Instructions/ Sequence of operations to run the projects -
+Instructions/ Sequence of operations to run this project -

 1) Clone the Repository
 2) Copy the contents of env.example to .env file in accordance with your database setup.